n3rdyme/gsdk-deploy/README.md

 ## Prerequisites:

   1. First things first, you need a Google account, and a Cloud Project.
-  3. This tool was written on and for a linux machine, so if you have issues on other environments please feel free submit a pull request to address your specific operating system.
+  2. This tool was written on and for a linux machine, so if you have issues on other environments please feel free submit a pull request to address your specific operating system.
+  3. You must enable enpoints on your google project at: https://console.cloud.google.com/endpoints
-  2. Since this service configuration assumes end-to-end SSL, you will **need a certifcate that matches the hostname** from the configuration file you will provide.
+  4. Since this service configuration assumes end-to-end SSL, you will **need a certifcate that matches the hostname** from the configuration file you will provide.
 You can always generate a self-signed certificate for testing via the following command: